tenzir/tenzir/README.md

 #### Mac OS

-Mac OS Yosemite also ships with a working C++14 compiler.
+Mac OS Yosemite also ships with a C++14 compiler out of the box.
 [Homebrew](http://brew.sh) makes it easy to install the dependencies:

     brew install cmake google-perftools